top of page

 The tour includes transportation, a visit to the ruins of Chichén Itzá with a certified guide, a trip to the Sacred Cenote, a buffet of traditional Yucatán food (drinks not included), and 30 minutes in Valladolid for restroom use and to buy snacks.

-Our trip to Chichen Itza begins with a convenient pickup from your hotel or the meeting center.
-It is followed by a comfortable ride to the site, accompanied by a certified guide who will provide fascinating insights into Mayan culture.
+Our trip to Chichen Itza starts with a pickup from your hotel or a central meeting place.
+Then, we will take a comfortable ride to the site with a certified guide who will share interesting facts about Mayan culture.

-After the tour, you'll have free time to explore the ruins at your own pace, allowing you to soak in the atmosphere and capture stunning photos of the ancient structures.
+After the tour, you will have free time to explore the ruins independently.
+This will allow you to enjoy the atmosphere and take great photos of the ancient structures.

-You'll also have the opportunity to swim in the sacred cenote, adding a refreshing touch to your adventure, followed by a delicious buffet featuring traditional Yucatecan cuisine.
+You will also have the chance to swim in the sacred cenote, which adds a refreshing experience to your adventure.
+Finally, you can enjoy a delicious buffet featuring traditional Yucatecan food.

 Discover the Flavors of Traditional Yucatan Food